 "As the president of the group I have learned so much," says Marta.
 "This is not just about what the project can give us; it's about what we can do for ourselves, too.
 This experience is helping me for my personal growth, for my family and my village.
 How could I not be happy if I know that at the end of this year, I will have more resources than I had last year?"

-For more information on how Green Mountain Coffee Roasters is committed to corporate social responsibility, please visit their website.
+For more information on how Keurig Green Mountain, Inc. is committed to corporate social responsibility, please visit their website.